tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 standard syntax for describing a programming language syntax.

 All of the languages, except a couple of exceptions toward the end, are ones I knew about in the 1980s.
-Most of them are chosen because I have some familiarity with them, or consider them fascinating for one reason or another.
-I'll explain why I've chosen each langauge when discussing it.
+I've chosen these particular languages because I have some familiarity with them, or because I consider them fascinating for one reason or another.

 There are compilers or interpreters available for more-or-less all of them still available, and in a good many cases, the language (or its direct